Signiant/ecs-cluster-scaledown/README.md

 * wait for the instances to be ready to terminate
 * terminate the instances and decrement the desired count in the autoscaling group

+Alternatively, an instance ID can be specified to be selectively removed from the cluster.
+Note that this instance MUST be in a DRAINING state already.

 # Prerequisites
 * Docker must be installed
 * Either an AWS role (if running on EC2) or an access key/secret key